WindowsPointCloud/PointCloudSystem/README.md

 - Numba and Numpy version might clash due to unknown reason (this problem does not occur in Linux/Ubuntu)
 - 🤔 We guest that maybe this is caused by our CUDA + PyTorch versions that we use for Windows.
 - After some trial-and-error, we set Numba version to be 0.52.0, and Numpy version as 1.20.3
-- You can find the Numba and Numpy compatibility in [this link](https://numba.readthedocs.io/en/stable/user/installing.html)
+- You can find the Numba and Numpy compatibility for different Python versions in [this link](https://numba.readthedocs.io/en/stable/user/installing.html)
 - ⚠️ Note that the original numpy code in OpenPCDet is written for version 1.24 and above, so we have to modify quite some code in the OpenPCDet for compatbility.
 - We do not show every files that require modifications, but it is pretty straightforward.
 Our codebase has been updated with numpy codes for version 1.20.